 How do you know that these methods are effective?

 The only way to see how robust your company’s defenses are is to put them to the test.
 A penetration test or pen test is one of the best ways to identify where your cyber security defenses are weak allowing you to strengthen them against real cyber-attacks.
 The end result from a penetration test is a report ranking identified vulnerabilities by risk level, allowing your business to focus on the high level issues first.

 What does a Penetration Test Provide?

-Having a penetration test performed against your company network allows a ethical hacker access to attempt to break into your company’s secure network to see if they can gain access to sensitive data.
+Having an external pen test provider perform an assessment against your company network allows a ethical hacker access to attempt to break into your company’s secure network to see if they can gain access to sensitive data.
 The ethical hacker’s penetration process is typically manual with the use of automated tools, allowing the consultant to use tools to automate parts of the test while still spending time on likely entry points, much like a real hacker would.
 Allowing an attacker to identify security issues with tools, then manually verify, exploit and combine the existence of multiple lower level vulnerabilities into higher level issues.

 How Much does a Penetration Test Cost?

 The cost of the penetration test can vary depending on several factors that pen testers take into consideration when hired to perform ethical hacking for a company:

 - Complexity: Depending on how complex the network environment is and the size of it, plus the devices within that network all effect the price of the pen test.
 Because these elaborate networks and environments require more work to hack and expose all the vulnerabilities within the system.